mvnxr/django-test/README.md

 # django-test
-Django based repository to learn tests with librarys
+Django based repository to learn tests with test-libraries